dmpe/PapersAndArticles/README.md

 # Papers And Articles

-This repository contains my papers and other articles I publish on the Internet.
+This repository contains papers and other articles I publish on the internet.

 For my blog visit [http://indestat.wordpress.com/](http://indestat.wordpress.com/).